Craniofacial Surgery Fellowship

 - Clinical research.

 There are four full time academic plastic surgery faculty in the Craniofacial program: Drs.
-Richard Hopper, Joseph Gruss, Craig Birgfeld and Raymond Tse.
+Craig Birgfeld, Richard Hopper, Srinivas Susarla, and Raymond Tse.
 Dr. Peter Neligan also operates with the craniofacial faculty on cases involving microsurgery and facial reanimation.
 The fellow will be exposed to the experiences of the interdisciplinary team of the Craniofacial Center including four craniofacial pediatricians.

 The program is based at the Craniofacial Center at Seattle Children’s Hospital, the pediatric tertiary care center for the Northwest region.
 Adult craniomaxillofacial experience, both acquired and congenital, is treated at Harborview Medical Center, a nationally recognized level I trauma center.
 For more information: Craniofacial Center at Seattle Children’s Hospital; Harborview Medical Center